- for Sony Users85

 Another bonus of the Sony card is that it costs absolutely nothing to earn points.
 The more you shop, the more rewards you earn.

-If you’re looking for a low annual percentage rate, this card offers 0% APR on purchases made until May 2018, after which a rate of 14.99% to 24.99% will be applied to the existing balance based on your creditworthiness.
+If you’re looking for a low annual percentage rate on purchases, this card offers 0% introductory APR through your 12/2018 billing period, after which a rate of 15.49% to 24.99% Variable ± will be applied to the existing balance based on your creditworthiness.
 I do not recommend carrying a balance on any credit card, but the initial offer gives you a bit of flexibility at no extra cost.

 What You Get